Answered By: Jennifer Kasch Last Updated: Oct 29, 2018 Views: 278

 One nice feature of the HTML is that the article can be read aloud to you:

 If you click 'Listen' you can listen to it within the database.
-You can choose the reading speed and accent that the article gets read to you in.
-Clicking the button with the downward pointing arrow lets you download the audio to your computer/device.
+You can choose the reading speed, download as mp3 and more.